 Key provisions of the Final Rule, including what constitutes a “covered transaction,” only apply if a U.S. person has “knowledge” of relevant facts and circumstances.
 Yet the definition of “knowledge” in the Final Rule includes “an awareness of ahigh probability of a fact or circumstance’s existence or future occurrence, or reason to know of a fact or circumstance’s existence” (emphasis added).

-Accordingly, for outbound investments, U.S. persons who are aware of facts or circumstances that indicates a “high probability” that the transaction involves or will in the future involve a covered foreign person and covered activity can be found in violation of the rule, even if the U.S. person was not absolutely aware that the transaction was a covered transaction at the time.
+Accordingly, for outbound investments, U.S. persons who are aware of facts or circumstances that indicate a “high probability” that the transaction involves or will in the future involve a covered foreign person and covered activity can be found in violation of the rule, even if the U.S. person was not absolutely aware that the transaction was a covered transaction at the time.

 The Final Rule further imposes a due diligence requirement, to prevent U.S. persons from willfully blinding themselves to such facts.
 U.S. persons that fail to conduct a “reasonable and diligent inquiry” as of (i.e., up to and including) the time of a transaction risk a determination by Treasury that they had, essentially, constructive “knowledge” of a given (but avoided) fact or circumstance that would cause the transaction to be a covered transaction.